FIU Future Shorelines Project

 Most, if not all living shoreline site selection and installation design decision support tools are based upon existing conditions.
 Our project, on the other hand utilizes a unique approach and characterizes future conditions.
 Once the user selects a location of interest, sea-level rise scenario (e.g., Intermediate High) and target year (e.g., 2050), the tool will provide plan-view and cross-sectional information specific to their selection including upland topography (e.g., DEM, elevation profile and slope) and scenario specific future conditions (e.g., shoreline location, parcel ownership, land use, and demographic data).
 These outputs can then be used to evaluate shoreline suitability and installation resilience in the context of future sea level conditions.

 This project was initially funded by the Environmental Protection Agency Wetland Development Grant (#02D16822) “Enhancing Living Shoreline Suitability Analyses to Optimize Resilience to Future Sea-Level Rise” awarded to Florida International University.
-The project was carried out in close collaboration between the Institute of Environment and GIS Center with significant input and feedback from project partners and other stakeholders.
+The initial project was carried out in close collaboration between the Institute of Environment and GIS Center with significant input and feedback from project partners and other stakeholders.
+Subsequent support for upgrades are funded by the Florida Department of Environmental Protection (FIUF1090) “Rookery Bay National Estuarine Research Reserve Sea Level Rise Vulnerability Assessment” award.

 Our Team